cesarnml/svelte-notes/README.md

 - All `bind:` directives have a shorthand version (i.e. `bind:[attribute]={variable}` can be shortened to `bind:attribute` if attributeName === variableName)
 - Select elements use the `bind:value` directive
 - A multi-select can be achieved via the `multiple` attribute

+#### Lifecycle

+- `onMount`: use this to run code after the component renders
+  - Use this to fetch data on the client side
+  - Does not run on SSR
+  - If `onMount` returns a function it will run when the component is unMounted
+- `onDestroy`: use this to run code after the component is destroyed
+- `beforeUpdate` and `afterUpdate` allow for imperative component manipulation
+- `tick` batch updates after all pending state updates resolve

+#### Stores